 Every property has a water supply line, also known as a water service line.
 As a homeowner, it’s essential to know the basics about this part of the plumbing system.
 So, whether you’re a commercial or residential property owner or just a homeowner, here are the basics you need to know about them.

 What is a Water Supply Line?

-A water supply line is the main water line that allows water to your property.
+A water supply line is the main water line that allows water to enter your property.
 Your water supply line is connected directly to the public main water distribution line, typically located under the roadway.
 Each service line should have its own individual tap connection on the public main.
 It directs water to your house, has a metering device, and then branches to faucets, toilets, showers, and home appliances such as washing machines and water heaters.

 The main line immediately leads to water ready for cold water use.
 There’s an additional step for hot water.
 It’s where the water supply leads to the water heater, leading to water taps, showers, and other hot-water appliances in the house.
 In addition, your property is likely to have freshwater lines leading to the outdoor faucet (tap) to supply water to your garden and lawn.

 How the Water Supply Line Runs Inside the House